 Tip #702: When Will There Be Peace and Goodwill?

-Mr. Duckett collaborated with the Reverend Dr. Martin Luther King Jr. on a book and speeches, including Dr. King’s “I Have a Dream” speech for the 1963 March on Washington.
-He also co-authored Jackie Robinson’s 1972 autobiography, I Never Had It Made, which gives a candid account of what it took to be the first black man in history to play in the major leagues.
+Mr. Duckett collaborated with the Reverend Dr. Martin Luther King Jr. on a book and speeches.
+These included Dr. King’s “I Have a Dream” speech for the 1963 March on Washington.
+He also co-authored Jackie Robinson’s 1972 autobiography, I Never Had It Made.
+It gives a candid account of what it took to be the first black man in history to play in the major leagues.
 Mr. Duckett died in 1984 at the age of 67.

 I provide the dates of his birth and death in order to put his poem into context.
 He lived during a time of great, necessary (and long overdue) upheaval in black and white relations.